mcrovero/effect-nextjs/README.md

 #### Providing a ManagedRuntime directly

-You can also pass a `ManagedRuntime` instead of a `Layer` when creating a handler.
+You can also pass a `ManagedRuntime` instead of a `Layer` when creating a handler using `Next.makeWithRuntime(tag, runtime)`.
 When a runtime is provided explicitly, it will be used as-is and is not registered in the HMR runtime registry (you manage its lifecycle).

 ```ts
 import * as Effect from "effect/Effect"